otpsibeta/psibetasite/README.md

 psibeta
 =======

-Website for the Psi Beta chapter of the national Theta Tau fraternity, built with Polymer.
+Website for the Psi Beta chapter of the national Theta Tau fraternity.